 For that reason, we’ve put together a list of 18 of the most popular game shows and how you can audition for each one…

 How to Audition: The first step to getting on Jeopardy is to take the online test.
-Tests are only held are certain dates and upcoming tests are announced on the show and on their website, Jeopardy.com.
-Online tests are offered separately for each of the following age groups: adults, college students, teens 13 and 17 years old, and kids between the ages of 10 and 12.
+Tests are only held on certain dates and upcoming tests are announced on the show and on their website, Jeopardy.com.
+Online tests are offered separately for each of the following age groups: adults, college students, teens 13 thru 17 years old, and kids between the ages of 10 and 12.

 2. Wheel of Fortune

 How to Audition: Last year, over a million people requested the chance to audition for Wheel of Fortune and fewer than 600 people were selected to appear on the show.
 The first step to auditioning is to register on the Wheel’s website.
 They will notify you when the “Wheelmobile,” the traveling audition bus, is in your area.

 From the show’s website: “Thousands of fans fill out applications and gather in front of the stage with a traveling version of the famous Wheel and Puzzle board.
 Applications are drawn at random throughout the event, calling individuals on stage in groups of five to participate in a brief interview, play a version of the Wheel of Fortune speed-up round and win special show-themed prizes.
 The most promising candidates are invited back to participate in final auditions for the show, usually held at a later date in the Wheelmobile host city.
 At the final auditions, Contestant Coordinators select the individuals who will appear on the show.”

 Who gets on: Moms, college students, and high school football coaches